simon-v/bchinfo.org/en/full-node.md

 ### Minimum Requirements

-Bitcoin Core full nodes have certain requirements.
+Bitcoin Cash Node full nodes have certain requirements.
 If you try running a node on weak hardware, it may work---but you'll likely spend more time dealing with issues.
 If you can meet the following requirements, you'll have an easy-to-use node.